BobbyRaduloff/lowlevelboris/posts/bare-metal-hello-world-you-dont-need-an-os.md

-For all of this to work as smoothly as it does, your operating system contains millions of lines of code (not joking, [Linux is around ~8mil](https://docs.kernel.org/process/1.Intro.html)) that handle all the minutia such as mapping memory, figuring out where to write you string, etc. But what if you want to do it yourself?
+For all of this to work as smoothly as it does, your operating system contains millions of lines of code (not joking, [Linux is around ~8mil](https://docs.kernel.org/process/1.Intro.html)) that handle all the minutia such as mapping memory, figuring out where to write your string, etc. But what if you want to do it yourself?

 # Setup: a bit involved
 To print "hello world" entirely on our own, we can utilise the fact that a lot of the information about how computers boot into OSes is freely available on the internet and fairly standardised.
 We can essentially write a bunch of code that is intended to run as if it is the operating system.
-Obviously, our small example will not be an actual operating system, but, crucially, it will have the same level of access to the underlying hardware as an actuall OS would.
+Obviously, our small example will not be an actual operating system, but, crucially, it will have the same level of access to the underlying hardware as an actual OS would.

 ## BIOS and Booting
 When a computer turns on, the first code that gets executed is something called the BIOS or (basic input/output system) which is usually burned on a flash rom inside your motherboard.
 It's job is to provide the bare essential functionality of letting you choose a boot disk, and loading your operating system.
-Once it has done that, it passes it's work to the bootloader.
+Once it has done that, it passes execution to the bootloader.

 The bootloader is usually in stages.
-Since it has to fit in 512 bytes for legacy reasons, it will usually use those 512 bytes to find a stage two more advanced bootloader and pass execution onto that.
-However, since our code will definitely fit in 512 bytes, we can actually write out our example in this stage one of the bootloader.
+Since it has to fit in 512 bytes for legacy reasons, it will usually use those 512 bytes to find a "stage two" more advanced bootloader and pass execution onto that.
+However, since our code will definitely fit in 512 bytes, we can actually write out our example in this "stage one" of the bootloader.

 ## Virtualisation and compilation
 You could run this experiment by compiling your code to an image, burning it to a USB, and rebooting your computer to run said USB on boot